Vatican City

 The State of Vatican City, in the centre of Rome, is the smallest state in Europe, both in population and expanse.
 It's the head of the Catholic Church and also one of the main tourist sites of interest in the whole of Rome.

-Top attraction in Vatican City
+What to See in Vatican City

 There are three main attractions in Vatican City: St. Peter’s Square (Piazza San Pietro), St. Peter’s Basilica and the Vatican Museums, where the Sistine Chapel is located.